 Clinical psychology students in the L.A.
 Campus program may apply to complete their clinical training hours at our Westwood or Irvine Counseling Centers, two of Southern California's largest and most well-respected community counseling centers.
 Through this training model, students learn marketing and operations related to running a private practice, provide individual and group psychotherapy services, and graduate with critical skills and connections, preparing them to sit for licensure and launch successful careers.

-Graduates of this program will be prepared to pursue positions as licensed clinical psychologists provided they pass the appropriate licensure examination and complete any state-required post-doctoral residency requirements.
+Graduates from the Clinical Psychology program will be prepared to pursue positions as licensed clinical psychologists provided they pass the appropriate licensure examination and complete any state-required post-doctoral residency requirements.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to this campus.

 Biopsychosocial Aspects of Medical Disorders